 - Complaint: Adds a Product Quality Complaint

-When you add an event, Vault auto-codes terms with exact matches to a MedDRA dictionary term or synonym.
-If Vault finds a match, you can review details by hovering over the underlined item.
-Hover over a listed item to access the following options:
+When you add an event, Vault attempts to auto-code terms terms with exact matches to a MedDRA dictionary term or synonym.
+If Vault finds a match, the item is underlined in the panel.
+Hover over the underlined item to view details in a hovercard.

 - Mark as primary (

 ): Select this to specify an item as the primary adverse event for the report.
+The primary event is denoted with a primary (

 - Auto-code (